AOEpeople/Tagging/README.md

 The above example will commit (and push) the file "version.txt" into the remote before creating a new tag/version.

-If you want to customize the message vor the commit, just append the `--message` option and specify the message as value.
+If you want to customize the message for the commit, just append the `--message` option and specify the message as value.
 By default the message is empty.

     php bin/tagging git https://github.com/company/package.git /path/to/local/checkout --commit-and-push=version.txt --message="my custom commit message"